 Though there have been some detractors, this policy has largely been seen as a win for consumers.
 Pocket listings can be beneficial for a select few, but detrimental to the market as a whole.

-When a significant portion of an area’s available housing inventory is not publicly listed, it not only prevents buyers from having a fair shot at a home they might be interested in, but it also skews local market data.
-This makes it more difficult for industry professionals to get an accurate sense of how much homes are selling for in a given area, which can ultimately impact everyone’s property values.
+When a significant portion of an area’s available housing inventory is not publicly listed, it not only prevents buyers from having a fair shot at a home they might be interested in, it also skews local market data.
+This makes it more difficult for industry professionals to get an accurate sense of how much homes are selling for in a given area through real estate comps, which can ultimately impact everyone’s property values.

 Some have also raised concerns about whether the practice could violate fair housing laws in certain circumstances.
 If a real estate agent is only marketing their properties to certain buyers, it can be hard to know whether they’re following anti-discrimination laws, or if they’re excluding certain groups from seeing their properties, either on purpose or unintentionally.